jordanlandry/portfolio/README.md

 # My Portfolio
-This is my official portfolio page containing a showcase of some of my programming projects, along with information on how to contact me.
+This is my official portfolio page containing a showcase of some of my programming projects, along with a lsist of skills and information on how to contact me.

 ## Check it out